 English Language Proficiency

-You must satisfy the Board that you have sufficient knowledge of written and spoken English to engage in legal practice in Australia.
-LACC English Language Proficiency Guidelines.
+You must satisfy the Board that you have sufficient knowledge of written and spoken English to engage in legal practice in Australia, see the English Language Proficiency Guidelines for further information.

 (i) complete the IELTS Academic Module test of English language proficiency, obtaining minimum scores of 8.0 for writing, 7.5 for speaking, 7.0 for reading and listening